6pac/SlickGrid/README.md

 We no longer require [jQueryUI](https://jqueryui.com/) in SlickGrid 3.0, we removed all associated code and replaced it with [SortableJS](https://sortablejs.github.io/Sortable/) which is a lot more modern and touch friendly.
 Please read [SlickGrid 3.0 - Annoucement & Migration](https://github.com/6pac/SlickGrid/wiki/Major-version-3.0----Removal-of-jQueryUI-requirement-(replaced-by-SortableJS)) Wiki for more info.

 ## SlickGrid 4.x drops jQuery requirement
-SlickGrid is now using native code and no longer requires jQuery in SlickGrid 4.0.
-Please read [SlickGrid 4.0 - Annoucement & Migration](https://github.com/6pac/SlickGrid/wiki/Major-version-4.0---Removal-of-jQuery-requirement)
+SlickGrid is now using browser native code and no longer requires jQuery in SlickGrid 4.0.
+For more info, please read [SlickGrid 4.0 - Annoucement & Migration](https://github.com/6pac/SlickGrid/wiki/Major-version-4.0---Removal-of-jQuery-requirement)